 See how Earnest stacks up to other lenders (hint: we're better)

 Feature comparison current as of March 5, 2019

 |No fees for origination, disbursement or late payments|

 |Skip a payment once per year once full repayment starts|

 Leave grad school with less debt

-- Deferred Payment (not available in FL, MD, MI, ND, NY, PA, and WA): Waiting till the end of your grace period to make payments means the highest total cost.
+- Deferred Payment (not available in FL, MD, MI, ND, NY, OH, PA, and WA): Waiting till the end of your grace period to make payments means the highest total cost.

 - Fixed $25 Payment: Making small monthly payments while in school reduces your accrued interest.

 - Interest-Only Payment: Paying the accrued interest each month is the middle ground for in-school repayment options.